 I felt helpless.
 I wanted to do something for Louise and for her step-mom.
 Not knowing what else to do, I decided to practice my new healing skills.
 In particular, since we did Reconnections much more quickly than in real time (or we'd never get through everything), I wanted to practice in real time.
-Reconnections aren't recommended for distance healing, but I figured no harm in trying.
+Reconnections aren't taught as distance healing at the official seminars, but I figured no harm in trying.
 After all, perhaps Intention would benefit her, at least some, or help her make peace with her world before passing.